inaimathi/robot-army-for-good/resources/pdb_shrinker_prompt.md

    - **HIGH** if it plausibly enables a security issue (auth bypass, data exposure, injection, privilege escalation, unsafe deserialization, etc.) OR a practical DoS/resource exhaustion/perf degradation path an attacker could trigger.
    - **LOW** otherwise.

-   If you are not confident it is exploitable, say so and keep it LOW or UNCLEAR-with-LOW by default.
+   If you are not confident it is exploitable, say so and keep it LOW (or UNCLEAR-with-LOW).
 Be conservative.

 3. **Minimal repro steps**
-   Provide the **smallest repro** you can:
+   Provide the **smallest repro** you can, aligned to the repo’s language/tooling as evidenced in the prior report:

+   - **Python**: a single focused `unittest`/`pytest` test, or a tiny REPL-able snippet.
+Hypothesis is OK only if the failure is deterministic or a fixed seed/repro is included.
-   - Prefer a **single focused test case** (e.g., `pytest` / `unittest` / Hypothesis if appropriate), or
+   - **JavaScript/TypeScript**: a single focused test (Jest/Vitest/Tape/Node test runner as applicable) or a minimal `node` script snippet.
-   - A **small REPL-able snippet** that a maintainer can paste and run.
+   - **C/C++**: a tiny standalone C program (or minimal unit test if the repo already uses one), plus how to build/run it (e.g., `make check`, `make`, or a `cc ...` line).

    The repro must target the implementation behavior (not “the agent thinks…”).
 If the repro depends on environment, state the dependency.